evgeniums/cpp-validator/docs/mainpage.md

 Special operator [exists](#exists) can be used to check explicitly if an [object](#object) contains some [member](#member).

-There is also a built-in [contains](builtin_operators.md#contains) operator for convenience when validating container members.
+There is also a [contains](#contains) operator added for convenience to validate container members.

 A [member](#member) existence can also be checked implicitly before applying validation conditions to the [member](#member).
 Such checking is performed by an [adapter](#adapter) if the [adapter](#adapter) supports that.
 [Default adapter](#default-adapter) and [reporting adapter](#reporting-adapter) provide such feature that can be configured with  `set_check_member_exists_before_validation` and `set_unknown_member_mode` adapter methods.